The Impact of Explanatory Strategies on Employee Trust in Algorithmic Forecasts: An Experimental Investigation

 Experimental Design

-• Algorithmic Advice (AI + Feature Importance Explanation vs. AI + Counterfactual Explanation)
+• Algorithmic Advice (AI vs. AI & Feature Importance Explanation vs. AI & Counterfactual Explanation)

 On the welcome page of the experiment, we will inform participants about the procedure and potential exclusions through attention checks.
-Participant will be presented with a fictious target setting task.
 They are instructed to immerse themselves into the situation of setting targets for a convenience store.
 To further incentivize participants, they receive a bonus for setting accurate sales targets.

 The experiment can be sectioned into the following steps:

-1. Participants receive general information of their store, the stores past sales performance.
+1. Participants receive general information of their store and the stores past sales performance.

 2. Participants indicate their sales expectations for the upcoming month.

-3. Participants are provided an AI forecast (and a corresponding explanation) of expected sales for the upcoming month.
+3. Participants are provided an AI forecast (and a corresponding explanation depending on the experimental condition) of expected sales for the upcoming month.

 4. Based on the information provided beforehand, participants must set a sales target for their store.

-5. The participants can choose to ask their supervisor for advice using an autonomous or dependent advice seeking logic.
+5. The participants can choose to ask their supervisor for advice.
+However, advice is costly and reduces their potential bonus payment

-After completing the target setting process, participants will be asked to answer a questionnaire, to query their experience and general preferences.
+After completing the target setting process, participants will be asked to answer a post experimental questionnaire, to query their experience and general preferences.
 Finally, participants are asked to provide sociodemographic information.

 Experimental Design Details